natasharrosario/MechaCar_Statistical_Analysis/README.md

 Lot 1 had a p-value of 1 and Lot 2 had a p-value of 0.60, so we cannot reject the null hypothesis.
 For Lot 3, the sample mean is 1496.14 with a p-Value of 0.04, lower than the significance level of 0.05.
 This indicates that the sample mean and the presumed population mean are not statistically different.

+## Study Design: MechaCar vs Competition

+Another statistical study that could be performed that quantifies how the MechaCar performs against its competition would be one that measures its **safety rating**, to determine whether the MechaCar is a safer model compared to its competitors.

+**Metrics**

+The National Highway Traffic Safety Administration is the agency responsible for evaluating new cars and rating them on a 5-star scale, based on the car's total number of recalls, investigations, and customer complaints.
+Using these metrics, I could use data from the NHTSA database and compare the MechaCar to other models.

+**Hypothesis**

+Null Hypothesis: The MechaCar does not have an NHTSA rating of 5 stars.

+Alternative Hypothesis: The MechaCar has an NHTSA rating of 5 stars.

+**Statistical Tests**

+Comparing the MechaCar to other models by conducting a two-sample t-test would be the most direct way to determine whether our hypotheses are supported or not, because we can calculate the p-value in R and compare it to a high degree of statistical significance in order to measure the safety of the MechaCar and either reject or fail to reject the null hypothesis.
+In the case of the latter, if the MechaCar is deemed unsafe, then further development can begin to take place until the vehicle is ready.